aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

    2. If the failure occurred prior to the deployment of the EVS Environment, take note of the errors, delete the Stack and try again <img src="assets/deletestack.png" alt="CloudFormation Stack Delete">

 For additional information on troubleshooting your Amazon EVS Environment, [please refer to the documentation](https://docs.aws.amazon.com/evs/latest/userguide/troubleshooting.html).

-## Security

-When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
-This shared responsibility model in the context of Amazon Elastic VMware Service means that Amazon is responsible for the security of the physical infrastructure and the initial deployment of the VMware Cloud Foundations (VCF) software.
-Customers are responsible for the security of their VCF configurations and their respective virtual machines.
-Customers are also responsible for the life-cycling of the VCF stack.

-Organizations will need to ensure the security of their underlay VPC, subnets, Transit Gateway (if deployed), and all VMware NSX firewall rules meet their respective security standards.
-It is important to note that AWS Security Groups do not function on elastic network interfaces that are attached to Amazon EVS VLAN subnets.
-To control traffic to and from Amazon EVS VLAN subnets, you must use a network access control list.
-For more information, [review the EVS documentation here](https://docs.aws.amazon.com/evs/latest/userguide/getting-started.html#getting-started-create-nacl-vlan-traffic).

 ## Cleanup
 Note that the EVS environment must be manually removed before the CloudFormation stack is deleted.